wongnata/PlayerDogModel/README.md

 - Originated from a [design by EndlessForebode](https://twitter.com/UslurpArt/status/1724137874717573268)
 - [LC_API 3.2 fix by juanjp600.
 Thank you very much!](https://github.com/MonAmiral/PlayerDogModel/pull/12)
 - Thanks to Andrew, Jaime, Andy, and Denny for your help in testing and fixing multiplayer interactions!
 Dog bless you!
+- Thanks to the entire Flodogs+ squad for dogfooding this mod with me!
+Bone-appetit!

 ## Changelog